pouchdb/pouchdb/docs/_guides/queries.md

 });
 ```

+{% include alert/start.html variant="info" %}

-NOTE: `.toString()` at the end of the map function is necessary to prep the
+The <code>.toString()</code> at the end of the map function is necessary to prep the
-object for turning into valid JSON.
+object for becoming valid JSON.

+{% include alert/end.html %}

 Then you actually query it, by using the name you gave the design document when you saved it: